oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 From your account dashboard navigate to the “Submissions” tab and select the study specific form.
 #.
 From the “Actions” column, select “Edit Submission” (for submitted and approved requisitions), or “Withdraw Submission” (for submitted, but not yet approved requisitions)
 #.
-From within the requisition form, select “Withdraw submission” and select “sample withdrawn” as seen below.
+From within the requisition form, select “Withdraw submission” and select “sample withdrawn”.
 Enter the reason for withdrawal of the requisition in the text field; justification is required.
 The information will appear in the case history and be visible to other roles.
 Do not include any PHI in the text field.
 Click “Submit” at the bottom of form.
 #.
 An email notification will be sent to the Requisitioner and Accessioner with subject “A Requisition Has Been Cancelled (Mistaken Submission).”
 The requisition status will display “Sample Withdrawn” and the justification will appear within the current requisition version.
 #.
 For submitted and approved requisitions, OICR Accessioners will receive an email indicating that the sample should not be processed and will be set aside for return to your institute.